Digitally Sign PDFs: An Essential Guide for Professionals

 When using their CertifiO® digital signature, professionals establish a distinctive connection between the document’s digital fingerprint and their identity.
 Notarius reinforces this with a certified infrastructure, providing proof that the signer’s identity and attributes (affiliation, employment, membership) were valid at the time of signing.

-In addition, the ConsignO Desktop PDF reader included with CertifiO enables easy conversion of PDFs to the PDF/A format (ISO standard for archiving).
+In addition, the ConsignO Desktop PDF reader included with CertifiO enables easy conversion of PDFs to the PDF/A format (the ISO standard for archiving).
 This ensures that the document and its content are guaranteed to be viewable and readable for decades to come.

 ConsignO Desktop: a PDF reader and digital signature software designed for the AEC industry